yatinappsmith/actions-cache/README.md

     - name: Build app
       run: yarn build

-    # Notice that we do not use a "read" in this job: the build in our imaginary project can't reuse its own build files so restoring that before building would be a waste of time.
+    # Notice that we do not use a "restore" in this job: the build in our imaginary project can't reuse its own build files so restoring that before building would be a waste of time.
     - name: Save "build" to cache
       uses: martijnhols/actions-cache/save@main
       with: